 For your convenience I had this podcast transcribed with you can read below:

 Jeff: At the blog, I get a lot of questions as you can imagine.
 One of the most common questions I get all the time though, it doesn’t matter if they are 20, 30 years old, or they’re 50 or 60, is “how much you need whenever you retire?“.
-There’s many different thoughts and logic on how much you need and I thought it would be interesting to bring on a guest who has literally wrote the book.
+There are many different thoughts and logic on how much you need and I thought it would be interesting to bring on a guest who has literally written the book.
 How much money do you need to retire, correct?

 Todd: Yeah.
 How much do I need to retire?

 Jeff: Correct.
 So with me, I have Todd Tresidder.
 Todd Tresidder is a fellow blogger.
 And we’ve known each other for a couple of years now.
 But he is also a financial coach.
 He is the founder of Financialmentor.com.
 The book that I mentioned is one of several books that he has written on investing or financial planning related topics.

 Todd has a very interesting story in that he “retired” at the age of thirty-five, which I definitely want to dive into a little bit here to beginning.
 I think on answering this question, “how much do people need“, it doesn’t matter if you are in your 20 to 30‘s, or in your 50 or 60’s.
 I want you to get something out of this discussion.
 So, Todd I want you to introduce yourself to my readers.

 Todd: Former hedge fund manager registered investment adviser sold the company back when I was 35, which was 17 years ago.
 I had been living off my assets since for 17 years.
 So, that is where the “retired” comes from.
 Obviously, I still work, I’ve build the blog, and build products.